yhuang85/mandy/docs/_sources/physics/the-quantum-theory-of-fields/04-quantum-fields-and-antiparticles.rst.txt

 	Recall from :eq:`eq_klein_gordon` that a general quantum field satisfies Klein-Gordon equation, which is a second-order differential equation.
 It turns out that the Dirac fields satisfy a first-order equation, known as the `Dirac equation <https://en.wikipedia.org/wiki/Dirac_equation>`_.

-	To see this, we recall that in the derivation of :eq:`eq_dirac_field_auxilliary_d_beta_products`, we've essentially proved the following identity
+	To see this, we recall that in the derivation of :eq:`eq_dirac_field_auxiliary_d_beta_products`, we've essentially proved the following identity

 	.. math:: D(L(p)) \beta D^{-1}(L(p)) = -\ifrak p_{\mu} \gamma^{\mu} / m